-Criterion Partnership is a consultancy of occupational psychologists, who provide employers with online psychometric and ability tests designed to help employers through their recruitment processes.
+Criterion Partnership is a consultancy of occupational psychologists who provide employers with online psychometric and ability tests designed to help navigate the recruitment processes.
 High profile employers who have used the Criterion Partnership's services include ASDA, British Gas, and Wetherspoon.
-The Criterion Partnership offer online psychometric tests, personality questionnaires, ability tests, and situational judgement tests.
+The Criterion Partnership offers online psychometric tests, personality questionnaires, ability tests, and situational judgement tests.
 Learn more about these tests on this page.

 Using these five core assessments Criterion Coast creates a complete personality questionnaire specific to the company.
 Knowing how these tests work gives the candidate the ability to answer the questions in a way that the employer wants to hear.
 Find out more about how we can help you here.